-You already have a mobile friendly site?
+Do you already have a mobile-friendly web design?
 Better be sure of that!
 On April 21, 2015 Google’s mobile ranking factors will kick in.
 Those who do not have a mobile friendly site will begin to see a “significant impact” in their search results, according to Google.
 This roll out will happen over the course of a week and will be a “Yes/No” on whether your site is mobile-friendly or not, there are no degrees of mobile-friendliness in this algorithm.

 Mobile is something we all should have been paying attention to anyway.
 According to a survey sponsored by Google and Ipsos MediaCT, smartphones have become an indispensable part of our daily lives.
 Smartphone penetration has risen to 56% of the population, and Smartphone owners are becoming increasingly reliant on their devices.
 In 2013, it was reported that 67% of smartphone users accessed the internet everyday on their phone and most never leave home without it.
 These number have undoubtedly risen.